Assorted symbols in Chinese art and history

 As shoes come in pairs there is an implicit link to a wish for marital harmony.
 Silver ingots are made in the shape of a shoe (or boat) and so shoes commonly represent wealth.
 In some areas shoes were exchanged to express the wish to live in harmony.
 It also sounds the same as xié ‘harmony’ to reinforce the message.
 In Cantonese xié is pronounced ‘hai’ and expresses the wish for a child.
 A shoe and a bronze mirror together symbolize wish for a long marriage as tòng ‘together’ sounds similar to tóng ‘copper; bronze’.

-The bound feet of women were called lotus feet and as ‘lian’ for lotus sounds the same as lián for ‘continuous’ a picture of women's shoes may therefore represent a wish for ‘a series of children’.
+The bound feet of women were called lotus feet and as ‘lian’ for lotus sounds the same as lián for ‘continuous’ a picture of women's shoes may therefore represent a wish for ‘a succession of children’.

 Sword gāng dāo